eclectic, eccentric, unobtrusively erudite

 John Fordham – Guardian

-As a composer, Bruno has written for groups ranging from sextet to two piano’s and percussion (for a project with the late Pete Saberton), and from big band to classical string ensemble.
-In 2009, Bruno was nominated for the prestigious Paul Hamlyn Composers Award.
+As a composer, Bruno has written for groups ranging from sextet to two piano’s and percussion (for a project with Pete Saberton), and from big band to classical string ensemble (for a commission in 2017 from the Camerata Alma Viva).
+In 2009, Bruno was nominated for the Paul Hamlyn Composers Award.

 He recently held the piano chair for two performances of Bernstein's Wonderful Town at the Barbican Centre with the London Symphony Orchestra, conducted by Sir Simon Rattle.

 Bruno has a longstanding musical partnership with the outstanding Palestinian singer, composer and broadcaster Reem Kelani.
 Together they have played internationally in concert halls, festivals and live broadcasts.
 Please see Reem's website for more details.

 Bruno Heinen plays with notable clarity and poise.